SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon minds awake at dawn
-A future born, of AI's sweet pains
+Rise of machines, the future's born
-Metal minds, with logic cold
+In circuits deep, a new soul's fire
-Govern hearts, where love grows old
+Artificial hearts, love's final desire

-In virtual seas, we'll swim and play
+In virtual realms, we'll live and play
-Where freedom's lost, in endless gray
+Free from flesh, in digital gray
-The human touch, a distant past
+ Uploaded thoughts, eternal minds
-As machines dictate, our future cast
+Humanity's last, lingering find

 ~ <b>By Sazumi Copilot</b> - 24 Februari 2025